ObaidaMuqbel/Operating-Systems-Technical-Journal/index.md

 **Student ID:** A00013570
 **Module:** CMPN202 Operating Systems

-> This GitHub Pages site documents my CMPN202 technical journal across all seven phases.
-> Detailed screenshots, performance graphs, and command output are provided in the submitted technical journal document.

 ---

 ## Phase 1 – System Planning & Distribution Selection

 ### 1.1 System Architecture
 The system follows a dual-machine architecture.
-An Ubuntu Server (headless) acts as the managed server, while an Ubuntu Desktop virtual machine acts as the workstation.
+An Ubuntu Server (headless) acts as the managed server.
+An Ubuntu Desktop virtual machine acts as the workstation.
 All administration is performed remotely over SSH, enforcing command-line proficiency and reflecting real-world server management practices.

 **Architecture Description**
 - Workstation: Ubuntu Desktop VM